5 foods that contribute to healthy skin

 Smoothing and soothing

-There's a particularly potent antioxidant known as EGCG (or epigallocatechin-3-gallate) that does all kinds of good things for skin.
 The best place to find it?
 Black, green, or white tea (but not herbal varieties).
-Brew a full teapot every morning so that you can sip four to six cups throughout the day.
-(Just be sure to ease back by the mid-afternoon as the caffeine in tea could keep you up at night—and you know your beauty rest is important for healthy skin, too.)
+So, try sipping some throughout the day.
+Just be sure to ease back by the mid-afternoon.
+The caffeine in tea could keep you up at night—and sleep is also critical for healthy skin.

 Dark and green

-What they do: Dark, leafy greens deliver a hefty supply of vitamin A, which supports skin-cell turnover.
+Whether they're fresh, frozen, raw, or steamed, certain dark green vegetables deliver a hefty supply of vitamin A, which supports skin-cell turnover.
 This is the process that keeps cell growth and development humming along.
-Without enough vitamin A, skin may become dry, tough, and scaly.
+Without enough vitamin A, skin can change.
+It may become dryer, tougher, and scaly.

 Article sources open article sources